mattbellis/PHYS-3330/raw-content/lab6-raw.md

 ## Diodes {#sec:simp-diodes}

 A diode is a device which conducts electricity primarily in one direction.
 The original diodes were in the form of vacuum tubes ([here's a fun video if you care to learn more](https://www.youtube.com/watch?v=FU_YFpfDqqA)), but today they are made from semiconducting materials (like silicon) because of their relative robustness, long lifetimes, and compact size.
-A diode is mode from a p-n junction where a positively-doped semiconductor (p-type) with mobile "holes" is in contact with a negatively-doped semiconductor (n-type) with mobile electrons.
+A diode is made from a p-n junction where a positively-doped semiconductor (p-type) with mobile "holes" is in contact with a negatively-doped semiconductor (n-type) with mobile electrons.
 [Watch this short video.](https://www.youtube.com/watch?v=JNi6WY7WKAI)

 A semiconductor diode has two terminals: an anode (+) and a cathode (-); a good mnemonic to remember the polarity of anodes and cathodes is remembering that cats (cathodes) have negative attitudes (sorry cat lovers).
 The symbol for a diode resembles an arrow with a hat (see the diagram in Figure @fig:diode-char), where the hat is referred to as "the bar" and is the cathode; a good mnemonic is seeing the symbol as an arrow which points in the direction that the diode allows current, since current flows from positive to negative, "the bar" is the cathode.